18. Hapless Visitors (continued)

 (I'm not joking!)

-This is one of the few times that the narrator comments directly what's happening.
-As if the reader, who swallowed decapitations, mass hypnoses and much more demonic things, would now, all of the sudden, not believe that a sparrow “shat in the presentation inkstand".
+This is one of the few times that the narrator comments directly what's happening in The Master and Margarita.
+As if the reader, who swallowed decapitations, mass hypnoses and much more demonic things, would now, all of the sudden, not believe that a sparrow «shat in the presentation inkstand».

 He called a leech bureau

-The medicinal leech (Hirudo medicinalis and its congeners Hirudo verba-na, Hirudo troctina and Hirudo orientalis) was used as a means of blood-letting.
-The leech was put on the skin and it sucked blood from the patient..
-After that the blood was pushed out of the leech to avoid it to become saturated.
+The medicinal leech Hirudo medicinalis and its congeners Hirudo verbana, Hirudo troctina and Hirudo orientalis was used as a means of bloodletting.
+The leech was put on the skin and it sucked blood from the patient.
+Then the blood was pushed out of the leech to avoid it to become saturated.
 A diagnosis was made based on an analysis of the blood.
-The medicinal leech produces a substance, the so-called hirudine which is anti-coagulating.
-In previous times leeches could be freely bought in pharmacies.
-In some big American states and in Asia they are still used.
-Less than in Bulgakov's time, of course.
-Between 1829 and 1836 for example, 6 million leeches were used annually in hospitals in Paris, drawing nearly 85 000 kg of blood from patients each year!
+In previous times, leeches could be freely bought in pharmacies.
+In some big American states and in Asia they are still used, albeit much less than in Bulgakov's time.
+Between 1829 and 1836, for example, 6 million leeches were used annually in hospitals in Paris, drawing nearly 85.000 kg of blood from patients each year.

 Ironically, modern medicine again has a use for medicinal leeches.
-They provide an effective means to reduce blood coagulation, to relieve pressure from pooling blood, especially after plastic surgery, and to stimulate circulation in reattachment operations for organs with critical blood flow, such as eye lids, fingers, and ears.
+They produce a substance, the so-called hirudine, which is an effective means to reduce blood coagulation, to relieve pressure from pooling blood, especially after plastic surgery, and to stimulate circulation in reattachment operations for organs with critical blood flow, such as eye lids, fingers, and ears.

 Previous page Annotations chapter 18